Monthly Archives: December 2010

 Nate’s Grade: A-

 Joaquin Phoenix may not be the most stable of actors, but anyone could have successfully guessed that his public meltdown and entry into rap, complete with a scraggly mountain man beard, was a hoax.
 Phoenix and his brother-in-law Casey Affleck worked out a two-year piece of performance art, with Phoenix completely committing to his egotistical, self-destructive send-up of actors.
 Affleck directed the exploits, which is another clue that everything is a hoax.
 Do you think his brother-in-law, and a respected actor, would film Phoenix going overboard, snorting coke, lying with hookers, having an assistant literally defecate on his face, and then try and turn a buck?
 I’m Still Here is like a Saturday Night Live sketch, or an improv game, that stretches on forever.
 Whatever points Phoenix and Affleck may have had in mind get utterly lost at a plodding 108 minutes.
-The movie feels as bloated as Phoenix’s expanding waistline.
 Phoenix’s Andy Kaufman-esque practical joke is admirable but that doesn’t mean anybody needs to see this ramshackle, artless mess.
 It all comes across like a self-indulgent jape between friends, a personal project that loses all meaning outside a limited circle of friends.

 Nate’s Grade: C

 Director Atom Egoyan, working simply as a director, brings some serious heat to this somewhat lurid and Euro trashy art house potboiler.
 Egoyan gives the movie a credibility that it might otherwise lack.
-It starts promisingly enough with a doctor (Julinne Moore) convinced that her husband (Liam Neeson) is cheating on her with his younger students.
+It starts promisingly enough with a doctor (Julianne Moore) convinced that her husband (Liam Neeson) is cheating on her with his younger students.
 So to prove her suspicions, she hires a sexy call girl to seduce her husband.
 Chloe (Amanda Seyfried) agrees to help, but nobody seems to fully understand the magnitude of the consequences as Chloe inserts herself more into the family.
 For a solid hour, the movie offers some tantalizing drama about infidelity, doubt, and the nature of attraction.
 Then the movie shifts focus after a few tawdry, but effectively steamy, sex scenes.
 Sadly, the movie abandons the smaller-scale drama for lame thriller shenanigans.
 Chloe becomes a spurned lover pushed to the edge, like a third rate Fatal Attraction.
 At that point, Chloe just completely unravels into an unremarkable late-night Cinemax thriller.
 Even the gratuitous nudity feels tacky, and as a red-blooded heterosexual male, that’s a statement that makes me depressed.

 Nate’s Grade: C+